 With 18 different beers on tap, you'd be hard pressed to find more locally brewed ales in one spot than at Bentspoke.
 From lagers and ginger ciders through to pilsners, wheat beers and a choice of six Indian pale ales, the selection inspires beer lovers to stay a while at this double-storeyed microbrewery most.
 For super keen microbrewery fans, Bentspoke Travellers (AUD$65) are for sale: two-litre, refillable, pressurised containers that allow tap beer to travel with you.
 Wash down your drink with Bentspoke's range of brewery snacks, like spicy cauliflower bites and zucchini and mint fritters.

 Fine dine at eightysix restaurant

 Culinary creativity rises to a new level at eightysix, one of the city's top eateries.
-Choose from a before-or-after 7:30pm session (the café offers two dining timeslots only: from 5.45pm till 7.30pm, and from 7.45pm onwards).
-You can indulge in share plates with fresh, inventive ingredient combinations such as cured kangaroo, horseradish and beetroot and caramel popcorn sundae.
+You can indulge in share plates with fresh, inventive ingredient combinations such as habanero steak tartare with prawn crackers.
 As night falls on the Braddon's buzzing urban playground, salute your visit with a 'honey badger martini,' a blend of single-malt whiskey, honey and thyme.